Uncover the Majestic Omar Pass: A Thrilling High Altitude Drive in Azerbaijan's Lesser Caucasus

-The Murovdağ is a high mountain pass at an elevation of 3.724m (12,218ft) above the sea level, located in the region of Ganja-Gazakh, in the western part of Azerbaijan.
+Ömər Aşırımı is a high mountain pass at an elevation of 3.252m (10,669ft) above the sea level, connecting the Kalbajar region of Azerbaijan with Goygol.

-The pass, also known as Mrav or Murovdagh, lies within the Goygol National Park.
-The road to the summit is extreme.
-Do not travel this road in severe weather conditions.
+Tucked away in the western part of the country, the pass is 75.4 km (46.85 miles) long running north-south from Goygol (the capital of the Goygol District) to Yanşaq (in the Kalbajar District).
 The site is reached only by four-wheel drive in good weather (the best time to visit is between mid July and the end of August).